Vivekreddy8360/Mini-Project--Application-of-NN/README.md

 # Mini-Project--Application-of-NN
-``
-My project can helps you to analyze and makes you to understand in better manner. this type of application may helps in various NN models.The main usage of this model you apply to any type of Neural network model
+My project can helps you to analyze and makes you to understand in better manner. this type of application may helps in various NN models.The main usage of this model is that you can apply to any type of Neural network model.

-``
+Agenda is to implement the Simple NN model

 (Expected the following details in the report )
 ## Project Title: Building own Neural Network Model